revanth802/CMPE202_homefinder_web_app/Project_Journal.md

 | Thanmai   | Testing the rental APIs using postman       |  Integration of rental aPIs with fronend  | None
 | Sandeep    | Testing the email APIs using postman       |  Integration of email APIs with frontend  | None
 | Prasanna   | Testing the homelisting APIs using postman        |  Integration of homelisting API with frontend  | None

+XP Value applied: "Communication":
+Discussed over the weekend on a sprint to check if all the group members were on the same page in the project workflow.
+All the flow was in correct place.
+Had some design decisions to be made like file handling, deployment strategy

 ### Week-7